 FAQ

-Yes, feel free to use either to cook the beef.
+The beef can be cooked in a grill pan or on a barbecue grill.
 If you're grilling, the ideal temperature is around 450-500 degrees F for 2-3 minutes and closely monitor it.

 Yes, the marinade is very versatile and you can substitute with chicken thighs, pork chops or boneless pork shoulder.